The Ghost of Christmas Past

 If you have children, and any spare time over the festive season, I’d highly recommend having a play around with Scratch from MIT.
 It’s free, and there’s no need to know any programming languages — you simply drag and drop the logic into place and hit ‘play’.

 The key thing is that it teaches problem solving skills in a way that appeals to children.
-If nothing else, you can just play around with other people’s projects if you don’t feel ready to take the plunge and create your own.
+Even if you don’t feel ready to take the plunge and create your own projects yet, you can just play around with other people’s work.

 Just recently, I wrote a simple shell script with my son.
 Whilst that is more difficult than using Scratch (I am a programmer after all), the point is that we both had fun, we both learnt something, and we solved a problem together.